Welcome to Midwest Fiber Arts Trails!

-A network of fiber artists and artisans, shops, quilt museums and arts centers in the Midwest where fiber enthusiasts can discover resources and inspiration for their own creative expression.
+Midwest Fiber Arts Trails is a network of fiber artists and artisans, shops, quilt museums, historical places, farms and arts centers in the Midwest.
+This is where you can discover resources and inspiration for your own creative expression.
 And, plan fun trips around the Midwest!

 This week’s highlighted fiber festivals, workshops, exhibits and events.